Skip to content

 Kazinga channel bisects Queen Elizabeth NP into two unique and contrasting habitats.
 On the channel’s eastern banks, extensive woodlands and grasslands hide the riverine forest valley of apes of Kyambura gorge known for its incredible chimpanzee trekking experiences.
 The western channel banks are flanked by the game-rich grasslands of Kasenyi that offer rewarding game drive experiences where you get close to a wide range of iconic African game.
 South of Kasenyi grasslands is a scenic landscape poked by a dozen explosion crater lakes.

 Specialized birding cruises will need to explore further north of the channel and near Lake George to seek the elusive Lake Victoria biome species local in the papyrus stands.
-These include among others the Papyrus Gonolek, Carruthers’s cisticola, White-winged Swamp Warbler and even the Shoebill, which is a mega tick.
+These include among others the Papyrus Gonolek, Caruthers’s cisticola, White-winged Swamp Warbler and even the Shoebill, which is a mega tick.

 The woodland stands host the African Fish Eagle, Gabar Goshawk, African Darter, Palm-nut Vulture, Malachite, Pied and Giant Kingfisher.